renatomateusx/gcp-secure-hello-world/README.md

      ```hcl
      # Required variables
      environment = "dev"        # Choose: dev, tst, or prd
-     your_name   = "your-name"  # 3-10 characters, will be used in project ID
      billing_account_id = "your-billing-account-id"  # From gcloud billing accounts list

      # Optional variables (defaults shown)